The task pane in Qt Creator can display one of the following panes:

 To exclude files from scanning, select Project Settings > To-Do in the Projects mode.
 Select Add and enter a regular expression that matches the path to files to exclude.
 Use a forward slash (/) as a separator in the path also on Windows.

 The Todo plugin is disabled by default.
-To enable the plugin, select Help > About Plugins > Utilities > Todo and restart Qt Creator.
+To enable the plugin, select Help > About Plugins > Utilities > Todo.
+Then select Restart Now to restart Qt Creator and load the plugin.

 In addition, you can open task list files generated by code scanning and analysis tools in the Issues pane.
 For more information, see Showing Task List Files in Issues Pane.